 This situation was perfect for Roma as she was studying for her HSC exams.
-During this time she managed to secure a part time job she loved, working with young children in an after school care program working.
+During this time, she managed to secure a part time job she loved, working with young children in an after school care program.

-It was only through the support of EHY and Roma’s caseworker that she could find a safe and secure place to call home.
-Providing Roma with the right opportunities and supporting her to build skills and confidence, has meant she can continue her TAFE studies while working part-time.
+Through the support of EHY and her caseworker, Roma was able to find a safe and secure place to call home.
+Providing Roma with the right opportunities and supporting her to build skills and confidence has meant she can continue her TAFE studies while working part-time.
 She hopes to one day go to university.
 By providing holistic support and listening to the individual needs of young people, EHY is helping people to build better lives.

 Following the tragic loss of her husband in 2002, Roxana was left to raise her two young sons, one with autism, on her own.
 Roxana and her boys were originally from Argentina, and the only family they had was each other.
 Despite many challenges, after becoming a tenant of Evolve Housing, Roxana and her family have been able to rebuild their lives.